 It is said that laughter is the best medicine.
 It is especially potent in a senior care environment.
 This is not just an anecdote.
 Medical research has shown that laughter is linked with many health benefits such as increasing blood flow, boosting the immune system, reducing the risk of cardiovascular diseases, lowering blood pressure and even preventing blood clots.
 Patients suffering from serious diseases such as cancer have identified that laughter is almost as important to them as being pain-free.

-Here are a few thoughts for caregivers on how to leverage humour to reduce stress and strengthen the bonds between them and those under their care.
+Here are a few thoughts for Live in caregiver Toronto on how to leverage humour to reduce stress and strengthen the bonds between them and those under their care.

 1. Create your own moments for finding humour and laughter